 Is there an easier way to make peanut butter fudge?

 Wow, really?
 Easier?
 Yeah, we’ve got you.
-Take two cans of sweetened condensed milk, five cups of peanut butter chips, and microwave on high for 90 seconds, stirring every 30 seconds.
-When peanut butter chips are melted, dump the mix into a prepared pan and let set for two or more hours.
+Take two cans of sweetened condensed milk, and five cups of peanut butter chips, and microwave on high for 90 seconds, stirring every 30 seconds.
+When peanut butter chips are melted, dump the mix into a prepared pan and let set for 2 or more hours.
 Cut as desired.

-I’m vegan – now what?
+I’m vegan, now what?

 Joshua Weissman has a great vegan peanut butter fudge using coconut oil and maple syrup.
 Check it out.